Mabel Lucie Attwell: Works

 Attwell contributed illustrations to popular periodicals such as Tatler, The Bystander, The Daily Graphic, and The Illustrated London News.
 She produced advertising illustrations for clients such as Vim, and illustrated greeting cards as well.
 The Lucie Attwell Annual was published from 1922 to 1974, its continuing publication ten years after her death being made possible by extensive re-use of images.

 In 1926 Shelley Potteries commissioned Attwell to produce designs for children's china ware, following the successful sales of china decorated with designs by Hilda Cowham.
 Attwell’s first six designs portrayed scenes involving children, animals and small green elves in green suits – these were called 'Boo Boos' and used on cups, mugs, bowls etc.

 She also produced a tea set, comprising a teapot in the shape of a mushroom house, a sugar bowl in the shape of a mushroom with the top cut off and a milk jug in the shape of a green Boo Boo in a coy saluting pose.
 The response to these designs was enthusiastic and the Pottery Gazette wrote that they were "a truly irresistible range of nursery ware, altogether in advance of what was usually put before the trade."
 Her success continued and from 1937 a series of children figures was introduced, followed by a series of small elves in various poses.
 Attwell continued to produce designs for Shelley ware which was still being manufactured in the 1960s.

+Attwell was employed by William Webster, the chairman of Wright's Biscuits in the 1930s to create the Wright's logo, a curly-haired boy called Mischief.
+There was even a Mischief Club for children, with members getting a collectable badge.

 Comics

-In 1943 she also had her own comic strip, named Wot A Life, published in the magazine Playbox.
+In 1943 she had her own comic strip, named Wot A Life, published in the magazine Playbox.